Maya Biosphere Reserve

 Before Violations Overlapping Extractive Activities or Industries in the Protected Area / Park / Reserve

-Forest Loss in SDLNP: The Sierra del Lacandón National Park (SDLNP) has lost thousands of hectares of forest between 2021 and 2023 due to unregulated cattle ranching and drug trade[1]
+• SDLNP has lost thousands of hectares of forest between 2021 and 2023, due to unregulated cattle ranching and drug trade.[1]

-Oil Extraction in LDTNP: There are at least 47 oil wells in Laguna del Tigre National Park (LDTNP)[2].
-A bill passed in Guatemala’s Congress at the end of 2022 renewed a contract for the existing oil and gas pipeline operating in LDTNP and also eased the potential expansion of drilling and pipeline construction[3]
+• Oil extraction a bill in Guatemala’s Congress at the end of 2022, renewed a contract for the current oil and gas pipeline that already operates in LDTNP but also made it easier for potential expansion of drilling and pipeline construction.[3]

-Nine community forest concessions, including certification through the Forest Stewardship Council (FSC), managed by the Association of Community Forests of Peten (ACOFOP), which includes both Indigenous and non-Indigenous communities.
+• Nine Community Forest concessions, including certification through the Forest Stewardship Council (FSC), in the multiple-use zones managed by the Association of Community Forests of Peten (ACOFOP), conformed by Indigenous and non-indigenous communities.

-Potential expansion of oil palm plantations in the Maya Biosphere Reserve, with some already present in the Buffer zone[8]
+potential expansion of oil-palm plantations in the Maya Biosphere Reserve as some are present in the Buffer zone.
+[8]

 National Court Decisions